ChicagoCityscape/api/README.md

 Using the API requires a `key` which is available to all Pro members and can be found on your [Account](http://chicagocityscape.com/account.php) page.

-## Endpoints
+## 2 Endpoints

+### TOD API
-*TOD API* - returns information relevant to determining a Chicago address or property's eligibility for transit-oriented development (also called transit-served location) parking minimum reductions and density bonuses.
+This API returns information relevant to determining a Chicago address or property's eligibility for transit-oriented development (also called transit-served location) parking minimum reductions and density bonuses.
 ````
 https://www.chicagocityscape.com/api/index.php
 ````

+### Parcels API
-*Parcels API* - returns a GeoJSON dataset of Cook County parcels (2015 tax year) within a radius (in feet) of a WGS84 geographic coordinate, or inside a bounding box passed to the API as a GeoJSON polygon.
+This API returns a GeoJSON dataset of Cook County parcels (2015 tax year) within a radius (in feet) of a WGS84 geographic coordinate, or inside a bounding box passed to the API as a GeoJSON polygon.
 ````
 https://www.chicagocityscape.com/api/parcels.php
 ````